Dual- and Joint-Degree Programs

 - Global Health

 Students apply to the 4+1 program through the Graduate School online application in the fall of their senior year for spring semester admission.
-The application deadline is typically October 1.
+The application deadline is typically October 1 or the same date as the deadline to submit Spring applications.

 Completing a master's degree in the 4+1 leaves little room for error.
 It is the student's responsibility to ensure that courses taken during the second semester of the senior year both